Burnaby Public Library and Burnaby Parks, Recreation and Cultural Services have teamed up to bring StoryWalk to green spaces in Burnaby.

 There are two StoryWalk installations:

 - How do you Dance by Thyra Heder, a playful picture book that celebrates personal expression and urges readers to bop, bounce, and shake.
-At Cameron Park later this fall.
+At Cameron Park.
+Monday, October 4 to Monday, December 6.

 The books were chosen by our children’s librarians because the stories encourage physical activity and reflect diverse characters.